m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 published: false
 title: Becoming More Functional
 ---
 People on [/r/scala](https://www.reddit.com/r/scala/) sometimes ask how to make their Scala more functional, or about what "advanced" techniques they should learn.
 This is a list aimed at people who already follow the [twitter Scala style guide](http://twitter.github.io/effectivescala/), and want to know where to go from there.
-I'll assume [cats](http://typelevel.org/cats/); [herding cats](http://eed3si9n.com/herding-cats/) may be a useful reference.
+I'll assume [cats](http://typelevel.org/cats/) is in scope; [herding cats](http://eed3si9n.com/herding-cats/) may be a useful reference for some things.

- * reduce should often be sum (introducing a monoid instance for that type)
+ * `reduce` should often be sum (introducing a monoid instance for that type)
  * map followed by sum is foldMap
  * foldLeft where the body includes a flatMap should be written as traverse
  * map(_.map(...)) (or similarly with flatMap) probably indicates you should be using a monad transformer